fal-ai/fal-js/README.md

 ## About the Project

-The fal-serverless JavaScript/TypeScript Client is a robust and user-friendly library designed for seamless integration of fal serverless functions in Web, Node.js, and React Native applications.
+The fal serverless JavaScript/TypeScript Client is a robust and user-friendly library designed for seamless integration of fal serverless functions in Web, Node.js, and React Native applications.
 Developed in TypeScript, it provides developers with type safety right from the start.

 ## Getting Started

-The `serverless-js` library serves as a client for fal serverless Python functions.
+The `@fal-ai/serverless-client` library serves as a client for fal serverless Python functions.
 For guidance on creating your functions, refer to the [quickstart guide](https://fal.ai/docs).

 ### Client Library